DynamicsShop/SD-Catch-Weight/SD-Catch-Weight-Release-Notes.md

 - AppSource App - The Catch Weight Units field and functionality was added to the Item Reclassification Journal.

 - AppSource App - Catch Weight logic and functionality was added to the Purchase Receipt, Sales Shipment, Inventory Put Away, Inventory Pick, Warehouse Receipt and Warehouse Shipment.

+- AppSource App - Catch Weight Units to Receive and Catch Weight Units Received and associated functionality was added to the Purchase Orders, Purchase Receipt, Warehouse Receipts, and Inventory Put Away.

+- AppSource App - Catch Weight Units to Ship and Catch Weight Units Shipped and associated functionality was added to the Sales Orders, Sales Shipment, Warehouse Shipments and Inventory Pick.

+- AppSource App - Catch Weight Units to Transfer and associated functionality was added to the Transfer Orders.

 - AppSource App - The Catch Weight Units, Units on Purchase Order and Units on Sales Order were surfaced on the Item Card.